-Finding the perfect shade of foundation for your skin type takes time and patience and may eventually lead to frustration, irritability and impulse buys.
-I’m sure at some time or another we’ve all bought a foundation that wasn’t a perfect skin match, just to get the whole frustrating shopping experience over with.
-The one problem with impulse buys is that once you get home and try it in the comfort of your own home, you tend to find that it looks completely different to the way it did in the store.
-To make shopping for a new foundation a little easier, try following these simple steps:
+Finding the perfect shade of foundation takes time and patience, and may even lead to frustration, irritability, and impulse buys.
+At some time or another we’ve all bought a foundation that wasn’t a perfect skin match, just to get the whole frustrating shopping experience over with.
+The problem with impulse buys is that once you get home and try it in the comfort of your own home, you tend to find that the product looks completely different to how it did in the store.

-Choose three shades of foundation that you feel match your natural skin tone best, and use your finger to apply stripes of each them (you need a fairly wide stripe), starting above your jawbone and going down onto your neck.
+Remove any existing foundation.
+Yes, this means going shopping with a naked face.
+Take a small hand-held mirror and a make-up remover wipe with you.
+Choose three shades of foundation that you feel match your natural skin tone best.
+Using a finger, apply a stripe of each – you need a fairly wide, but thin and even stripe – starting above the jawbone and going down onto the neck.
 The stripe should be about 3cm long and a finger width or more wide.
-Place another set of stripes at the bottom of your neck, so that the strip falls over the base of your neck, collarbone and onto your upper chest.
+Place another set of stripes at the bottom of your neck, so that the strip falls over the base of the neck, collarbone and onto the upper chest.
 Lastly, place three stripes on a shoulder.
 This is particularly useful if you tan your body, or use a self-tan product, but don’t really tan your face.
-Your foundation needs to match the rest of your skin, so that you don’t end up with a tanned body and pale face.
+Foundation needs to match the rest of your skin, not just the face.
+There’s nothing worse than seeing a beautifully tanned body with a pale face.

-You may need to go back and try a lighter or darker shade until you find the perfect match, but the first three testers should give you a pretty good idea of what you’re looking for and whether you need to go lighter or darker, or choose one with more of a pink or yellow undertone.
+You may need to go back and try a lighter or darker shade until you find the perfect match, but the first three testers should give you a pretty good idea of what you’re looking for, and whether you need to go lighter or darker, or choose one with more of a pink or yellow undertone.

 If you’re not keen to do this final step in-store, feel free to ask the cosmetic counter if they have tester samples of the colour/s that you wish to try, and do this testing process in the comfort of your own home.